chunkhang/AI-Notes/README.md

     1. Create instances

 - **Agents**
+  - Environment
+    - Fully observable vs Partially observable
+    - Deterministic vs Stochastic
+    - Episodic vs Sequencial
+    - Static vs Dynamic
+    - Discrete vs Continuous
+    - Single-agent vs Multi-agent
+  - Agent program's difference with agent function
+    - Agent function takes the entire percept sequence
+    - Agent program takes just the current percept as its input since nothing more is available from the environment

   - An agent is anything that can be viewed as perceiving its environment through sensors and acting upon that environment through actuators.
   - Four agent structures
     - Simple reflex (Not coming out) agents
     - Model-based reflex agents
+      - Ideal for tackling partially observable environments
+      - Current percept is combined with the old internal state to generate the updated description of the current state, based on the agent's model of how the world works.
     - Goal-based agents
+      - Goal information
+      - The agent program can combine goal information with information about the results of possible actions (the same information as was used in the model-based agent) in order to choose actions that achieve the goal
     - Utility-based agents
+      - Performance measure of how happy
+      - If one world state is preferred to another, then it has higher utility for the agent.
   - **Describe the qualities an ideal agent should possess**
     - A rational agent chooses whichever action that is expected to maximize the value of performance measure given the percept sequence to date and prior knowledge of the environment.
 The definition requires information gathering to maximim future rewards.
 It also requires the agent to learn from percepts hence extending prior knowledge.
 The agent must be autonomy to compensate for incorrect prior knowledge through updating from environment.